 We're happy to announce that our churches are now opened on weekdays and weekends with the following mass and confession schedule

-St. Margaret Mary: Mass on Mondays thru Thursdays at 8am, Saturdays at 4pm, and Sundays at 11am.
+St. Margaret Mary: Mass Mondays, Tuesdays & Thursdays at 8am, Saturdays at 4pm, and Sundays at 11am.

-St. Francis of Assisi: Mass on Sundays at 9am.
+St. Francis of Assisi: Mass on Wednesdays at 8am, and Sundays at 7:30am & 9am.